 Make sure to stop in the bathroom and bedrooms too, so you don’t forget personal care and hygiene items.

-Add all these items to your master grocery list, within the categories they relate to.
+Add all these items to your master shopping list template, within the categories they relate to.

 Step 3: Keep your list somewhere convenient